 Teaching good oral hygiene doesn’t have to be boring.
 Making brushing and flossing a little more fun can help kids stick to a healthy routine.

+- Pick tasty toothpaste.
 With a new toothbrush comes new toothpaste.
-Mint flavored toothpaste might not appeal to your child, so opt for a fruity and fun flavor he or she will enjoy.
+Mint-flavored toothpaste might not appeal to your child, so opt for a fruity and fun flavor he or she will enjoy.
 You can find flavors like strawberry, watermelon, and bubblegum.
-Plus, some kids’ toothpastes feature favorite cartoon and movie characters.
+Plus, some kids’ toothpaste features their favorite cartoon and movie characters.
 A toothpaste that tastes and looks good helps keep kids interested in cleaning their teeth.

+- Set a 2-minute timer.
 We all know that you should brush your teeth for at least two minutes.
-To a child however, that could seem like forever.
-Try playing their favorite song for a couple minutes to pass the time.
+To a child, however, that could seem like forever.
+Try playing their favorite song for a couple of minutes to pass the time.

-A great way to get your child practicing good hygiene habits is to show them that you practice too.
+- Be an example.
+A great way to get your child to practice good hygiene habits is to show them that you practice too.
 Brush and floss together so your child can mimic what you do.
 If our child isn’t old enough to do it on their own, floss and brush your teeth first then help them with their own.
 This helps set a routine and makes it more family-oriented.

-There are no shortage of videos and books out there that focus on dental hygiene for children.
+- Gather resources.
+There is no shortage of videos and books out there that focus on dental hygiene for children.
 Go to the library with your child and have them pick out a couple of these learning materials.
 Children’s resources are designed to make dental hygiene simple and fun.